MerginMaps/docs/src/server/troubleshoot/index.md

 * `MAIL_PORT` if you have different port than 587, configure it with this variable
 * `MAIL_SUPPRESS_SEND` should be set to `false`

-In some deployments are SMTP servers that are not supporting authentication and TLS.
-In this case, you can disable authentication by not defining variable `MAIL_USERNAME` and `MAIL_PASSWORD` (which are by default `None`).
-If your SMTP server does not support TLS or SSL you can disable encryption by setting `MAIL_USE_TLS` and `MAIL_USE_SSL` to `false`.
-It's recommended to use authentication and TLS encryption.
+In some deployments, there may be SMTP servers that do not support authentication and TLS.
+In that case, you can disable authentication by not defining variables `MAIL_USERNAME` and `MAIL_PASSWORD` (which are set to `None` by default).

+If your SMTP server does not support TLS or SSL, you can disable encryption by setting `MAIL_USE_TLS` and `MAIL_USE_SSL` to `false`.
+However, it is recommended to use authentication and TLS encryption.

 Server is sending emails with a celery worker.
 If you are not receiving emails, check if celery worker is running.
 Check logs for sending emails in the `celery-worker` container:
 ```shell